The current code of conduct for “Teachers’ Standards” have been in effect since September 2012 and were established by the Department of Education.

 There are 8 main areas of guidance from an educational perspective (see below), and a further section containing standards for personal and professional conduct.
 These aim to ensure that the pupils are at the heart of teachers’ work.

-The following guidelines have been taken directly from the Teachers’ Standards online PDF, wherein can be found further information about each:
+The following guidelines have been taken directly from the Teachers’ Standards online PDF.

 1. Set high expectations which inspire, motivate and challenge pupils